Switching to Clean Beauty

 I only just found out that Net-a-Porter has a whole clean beauty section.
 Pretty neat.

-I like the idea of clean beauty; how holistic and wholesome such products make you feel.
+I like the idea of clean beauty, especially how wholesome such products make you feel.
 But I never understood why they’d be a better alternative to mainstream beauty brands that I’m so used to buying.

 Clean beauty centres on organic, natural formulas, ultimately (supposedly) saving your skin from harsh, abrasive chemicals.
 My curiosity grew, and I joined the bandwagon about two months ago, especially for the high-toned packaging.